bytecraftoy/timesheets-backend/README.md

 The backend is a Scala Play app.
 Further information about its architecture is found in [ARCHITECTURE.md](ARCHITECTURE.md).

+The known defects and the backlog of user stories and individual tasks are in [BACKLOG.md](BACKLOG.md).
 Instructions for contributing to the development of the application are in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Available scripts
 After installing sbt (see instructions: [ARCHITECTURE.md](ARCHITECTURE.md)), you can run, compile, lint, and test the application with the following command line commands.